5 tips on how to win competitions

 Persist in entering Twitter/Instagram competitions that you get bored of after a few minutes and want to leave.
 If others are thinking the same and giving up then your chance of winning automatially increases.

-I just entered a Twitter competition where half the instructions were cut off on my iPhone screen, and it culminated in following a long link on an Instagram post that wasn’t clickable!!
+I just entered a Twitter competition where half the instructions were cut off on my iPhone screen, and it culminated in following a long link on an Instagram post that you couldn’t actually click!!
 Very annoying but persevere and you enter where 10 others give up!

 5. Enter the competitions with more complicated entry requirements

-For the 10 day Cailfornia trip I had to create a “Round the World” travel adventure in 6 tweets or less.
-Now that took some effort and I later found out my “witty” entry was just one of 9 received!
+For the 10 day California trip I had to create a “Round the World” travel adventure in 6 tweets or less.
+I needed to plan that entry quite carefully.
+However I later found out only 9 people bothered entering!